 Usually, when someone uses a search engine, they enter search query terms or a question into a search box.
 A Patent granted to Google suggests alternatives to “guessing search terms” to try to obtain “information necessary to achieve a particular goal.”

-This patent came to my attention as one I wanted to write about because its title included the terms “user’s needs” and “Context”, which I’ve been seeing in a number of Google patents recently.
+This patent came to my attention as one I wanted to write about because its title included the terms “user’s needs” and “Context”, which I’ve been seeing in several Google patents recently.
 One of those was about Context Vectors, which Google told us about involved the use of context terms from knowledge bases, to help identify the meaning of terms that might have more than one meaning, such as Java, which could be a country in Indonesia, a programming language, or a name for coffee.
 Adding the right context terms on a page about Java could mean Google could more easily identify which meaning of Java a page might be about.

 Context is the Search Term of the Year

 Predicting User’s Needs by Showing ‘People also search for’ in Knowledge Panels

-This recently granted patent about predicting a Users needs based upon a particular context tells us about other things that we might see.
+This recently granted patent about predicting a Users’ needs to be based upon a particular context tells us about other things that we might see.
 For instance, if you search for me.
-“Bill Slawski”, you will see a knowledge panel which tells you that “people also search for:” and then provides a list of other people whom are searched for possibly during the same query sessions that people might search for me, and those people also include Steve Jobs, George Orwell, Aldous Huxley, Gene Roddenberry, Matt Cutts, Tim Berners-Lee, Natzir Turrado, Andrew Isidoro, and Malte Landwehr.
+“Bill Slawski”, you will see a knowledge panel which tells you that “people also search for:” and then provides a list of other people who are searched for possibly during the same query sessions that people might search for me, and those people also include Steve Jobs, George Orwell, Aldous Huxley, Gene Roddenberry, Matt Cutts, Tim Berners-Lee, Natzir Turrado, Andrew Isidoro, and Malte Landwehr.

 It’s possible that context can show us things we might not have been expecting or anticipating, but which could be helpful.